mateodaza/sippy/grants/research/QUESTBOOK-SUBMISSION-FINAL.md

 ---

-### Q: Under which regulatory framework is this project operating in Colombia?
+### Under which regulatory framework is this project operating in Colombia?

 **Current Colombian Regulatory Framework:**